TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 </diagnosis>

 <action> **Solution:** </br>
 The status of the waiting members change to online once all the members are online and the status of the waiting members is updated.
-Users can check whether the status is changed from *waiting* to *online* by using the `snappy-status-all.sh` command or by checking the [SnappyData Monitoring Console](../monitoring/monitoring.md).
+Users can check whether the status is changed from *waiting* to *online* by using the `snappy-status-all.sh` command or by checking the [TIBCO ComputeDB Monitoring Console](../monitoring/monitoring.md).
 </action>

 <!-- --------------------------------------------------------------------------- -->